leilymb/llm-content/README.md

-        Evaluating the Content and Consistency of Suicidal Thoughts using NLP and LLMs Link to paper:
+        Mapping the Content and Consistency of Suicidal Thoughts with Large Language

+Link to paper:
 This repository includes:
 1. Code for BERTopic Topic modeling.